getsynq/synq-sqlmesh/README.md

 # synq-sqlmesh
-synq-sqlmesh is a client application to integrate locally running SqlMesh to Synq
+synq-sqlmesh is a client application to integrate locally running SQLMesh to Synq

 ## How to use